PDXpert PLM Software

 Originate a new change form

 You originate (that is, make) a change form because you want to formally notify interested parties about the release, revision or status of managed items.

 To originate a new change form, you can make a new change or copy from another change form:

 New (option 1): On the Item Explorer's New tab, in the Changes list, click on the appropriate row to create a new change form.

 New (option 2): Select the Type dropdown list.
-Note that the other tabs are irrelevant because the home organization is always the owner of the change, and every change's lifecycle starts at Originated.
+The other tabs are not used because the home organization is always the owner of the change, and every change's lifecycle starts at Originated.
 Click the button to continue.from the menu (or press the F11 key).
 This opens a dialog in which you select the appropriate change form from the

 Copy: If you have a released change (for instance, a change request) that provides the basis for a subsequent change (such as a change notice), you can create a duplicate (Type dropdown on the General tab.) and then convert it to the subsequent change form by selecting the appropriate value from the

 When you create a snapshot duplicate, the next number from the Change Forms member's Identifier sequence is assigned to the duplicate change form.
 If you convert to another change form that uses a different Sequence: Identifier collection member, then the Number value is replaced by the next value from the new change form's Identifier sequence.

 The new change form window opens with its lifecycle at Originated.
 To complete the new change:

 On the General page, enter the change description according to your organization's requirement.

 Workflow emails include this description.
 Briefly summarize the change in the first sentence to help reviewers quickly scan their email in-box for important changes.

 Click on the Attributes page, and enter more details to describe the change.

 Select the Affected list.
 On the Item Explorer, locate and then drag each part and document that is affected by the change form onto the list.